Slovenian Railways: Crossroad of Pan-European corridors

 Ljubljana is at the heart of the SŽ system.
 Here, the Pan-European corridors V and X intersect.
 These transportation corridors are being established to tie larger segments of Europe economically together: Corridor V links Venice - Trieste/Koper - Ljubljana - Maribor - Budapest - Kyiv, while Corridor X connects Salzburg - Ljubljana - Zagreb - Belgrade - Skopje - Thessalonica.
 The freight system to Koper, a modern and growing port near Trieste, represents the shortest connection to the Mediterranean for a large portion of the hinterland of Central and Eastern Europe.

 In 2010, Slovenske Železnice joined Cargo 10, a joint venture with other railways in the region.

 Passenger trains

 InterCity Slovenija (ICS)

 ICS Pendolino ETR-310 serving as fast train between Ljubljana and Maribor.

 The ICS trains are modern, air-conditioned high-speed trains which provide the highest level comfort and reach speeds up to 160 km/h.
 They are equipped with disabled access and other facilities.
 The passengers can buy food on board (from Monday to Friday), the 1st class passengers are offered a drink free of charge.
-There are also electric sockets in the 1st class department.
+There are also electric sockets in the 1st class compartment.
 The train is a tilting EMU.
 The reservation of a seat is obligatory and is included in the price of the ticket.
 Also included in the price of the ticket is the obligatory ICS supplement.

 The ICS trains run on the line between Maribor and Ljubljana and stop at: